 Our team often say working at Good Sammy feels like being in a family.
-Like a family we consider our values, we enjoy being together and we support each other.
-Our work is important because we make a meaningful difference to the lives of so many people and their families.
+Like a family, we consider our values, we enjoy being together and we support each other.
+Our work is important because we make a difference to the lives of so many people and their families.

-We have over 290 supported staff at Good Sammy who work alongside our employees and volunteers in all their daily tasks.
+We have more than 290 supported staff at Good Sammy, who work alongside our employees and volunteers in all their daily tasks.
 Our focus is to create an engaging culture, brimming with opportunity to gain new skills, build confidence and achieve our individual and company goals.

 Part of what we do is to reflect on our achievements and find ways to create an even greater impact.

 Good Sammy is proud to have the joint Patronage of His Excellency the Honourable Chris Dawson AC APM, Governor of Western Australia and Mrs Darrilyn Dawson.

 His Excellency was sworn in as the 34th Governor of Western Australia on 15 July 2022.

 The Board of Good Sammy Enterprises combines a wealth of experience from the private, public and community service sectors.
 The Board's primary role is to ensure ethical corporate governance whilst over-sighting implementation of the organisation’s mission, in accordance with sound business principles.
 The Board works through the Chief Executive Officer and her senior management team.
 All Board members provide their services on a voluntary basis and some Board members have been with Good Sammy Enterprises for more than 10 years: